JuliaNocera/Front-end-Developer-Interview-Questions/README.md

     * Meteor: working in the .isClient & .isServer and what should go outside of both (ex. mongo instance) || how the miniMongo works on client side _Frontend Masters on Meteor_
     * React: drilled in on Props vs. State and how to display data from Reddit api call with user input for topic _Real-World-React Meetup_
 * What excites or interests you about coding?
+  * The most excting thing to me is the absolute endlessness of what you can create and achieve and how fast new technologies are made which move us closer to achieving the infinite possiblities.
+    * Open source is one area that is also very exciting.
+The simple fact that so much code is shared for free with the community means that we have the most minds possible solving problems and making tools and products better.
+  * Part of all of this means that in this field of coding we, as software engineers, will always be challenged to expand our knowledge and learn new things and that is neverending.
 * What is a recent technical challenge you experienced and how did you solve it?
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.